rickclephas/KMP-NativeCoroutines/README.md

 ## Compatibility

 The latest version of the library uses Kotlin version `2.0.0`.

+> [!WARNING]
+> Using unspported versions will probably lead to silent failures.

 Compatibility versions for older and/or preview Kotlin versions are also available:

 | Version        | Version suffix       |    Kotlin    |    KSP     | Coroutines |